Expert-Aided Causal Discovery of Ancestral Graphs: Experimental details

-\subsection{Baselines}
+\subsubsection{Baselines}

-\paragraph{FCI.} For the results in \cref{tab:table}, we first estimated a PAG using the stable version of FCI, which produces a fully order-independent final skeleton \citep{colombo2014order}.
+\paragraph{FCI} We first estimated a PAG using the stable version of FCI, which produces a fully order-independent final skeleton \citep{colombo2014order}.
 To identify conditional independencies, we used Fisher's Z partial correlation test with a significance level of $\alpha = 0.05$.
 The BIC score associated with the PAG estimated by the FCI was computed as the BIC of a randomly selected maximal AG (MAG) within the equivalence class characterized by such PAG.
 The maximality of an AG depends on the absence of inducing paths between non-adjacent variables, which are paths where every node along it (except the endpoints) is a collider and every collider is an ancestor of an endpoint \citep{DBLP:conf/uai/RantanenHJ21}.
 This ensures that in the MAG every non-adjacent pair of nodes is m-separated by some set of other variables.
 Importantly, Markov equivalent MAGs exhibit asymptotic equivalence in terms of BIC scores \citep{richardson2002ancestral}.
 As a result, the choice of a random MAG does not disrupt the validity of our results.

-\paragraph{GFCI.} Similarly, we applied GFCI with an initial search algorithm (FGS) based on the BIC score and the subsequent application of the FCI with conditional independencies identified by the Fisher's Z partial correlation test with a significance level $\alpha = 0.05$.
-This was performed for all datasets listed in \cref{tab:table}.
-Also similar to the procedure adopted with the FCI, the BIC score associated with the estimated PAG was computed as the BIC of a randomly selected MAG within the equivalence class characterized by such PAG.
+\paragraph{GFCI} Similarly, we applied GFCI with an initial search algorithm (FGS) based on the BIC score and the subsequent application of the FCI with conditional independencies identified by the Fisher's Z partial correlation test with a significance level $\alpha = 0.05$.
+Also, similarly to FCI, the BIC score associated with the estimated PAG was computed as the BIC of a randomly selected MAG within the equivalence class characterized by such PAG. \looseness=-1

+\paragraph{ACI} We used the implementation provided by the authors at GitHub\footnote{ACI repository, available online at \href{https://github.com/caus-am/aci}{https://github.com/caus-am/aci}}.
+For the Answer Set Programming solver, we used clingo 4, version 5.6.2, also available at GitHub \footnote{Clingo repository, available online at \href{https://github.com/potassco/clingo}{https://github.com/potassco/clingo}.}.
+Similarly to the FCI, we tested conditional independencies using Fisher's Z partial correlation test with a significance level of $\alpha = 0.05$.
+ACI also outputs a PAG, so we computed the BIC of a randomly selected MAG within the represented Markov equivalence class.